Niair/Niair/README.md

-# 👋 Nihal Kumar
+# 👋 Hi, I'm Nihal Kumar
-**Data Scientist | Data Analytics**

-🌟 Welcome to my GitHub profile!

-I’m passionate about coding and machine learning, dedicated to turning innovative ideas into actionable projects.
+Welcome to my GitHub profile! 🚀 I’m passionate about coding and machine learning, dedicated to turning innovative ideas into actionable projects.
 My focus is on developing end-to-end ML models, performing insightful analytics, and designing interactive dashboards to support data-driven decision-making.

 ---

 ## 💡 About Me

-👨‍💻 Data science enthusiast with a strong background in machine learning, dashboard development, and automation.
+- 🎓 MCA in Data Science from Amity University Noida.
-📊 Passionate about solving real-world problems using AI, Python, and smart analytics.
+- 📊 Passionate about solving real-world problems using Machine Learning, Python, and smart analytics.
-🧠 Curious about NLP, intelligent data systems, and building deployable ML applications.
+- 🧠 Curious about NLP, intelligent data systems, and building deployable ML applications.
-🚀 Always exploring new tools and ideas to turn data into impactful solutions.
+- 🚀 Always exploring new tools and ideas to turn data into impactful solutions.

 ---